VisitRome.com

 6 min read

 Where are the best parks in Rome?
 This might be the question lingering in your mind as you see the city’s historical streets and ancient ruins.
 Beyond Rome’s landmarks and piazzas lies a world of verdant retreats.
 From vast landscapes dotted with ancient ruins to serene gardens filled with art and history, Rome’s parks offer a mix of nature and culture.
-This guide highlights the best parks in Rome, Italy, and why they deserve a spot on your itinerary.

 Overview of Rome's Green Oases

 Rome is a city of contrasts, where ancient history meets modern life, and its parks reflect this diversity.
 These green spaces are more than just places to relax; they serve as living museums that tell the story of Rome’s past and present.
 Each park has its own character, providing distinct experiences for visitors.
 If you’re looking for a peaceful escape from the city or a place to engage with history and art, Rome’s parks offer a fitting backdrop.
-With landscapes ranging from manicured gardens to wild, untamed nature, these parks showcase the city’s commitment to preserving its natural beauty and cultural heritage.

 History & Background

 The history of Rome’s parks is as rich and varied as the city itself.
 Villa Borghese, one of the most famous parks, was established in the early 17th century by Cardinal Scipione Borghese.
 His vision was to create a space where art and nature could coexist, and today, the park features the magnificent Borghese Gallery, showcasing works by Caravaggio and Raphael.
-Another notable park, Parco degli Acquedotti, offers a glimpse into ancient Rome with its well-preserved aqueducts dating back to 312 BC.
+Another notable park, Parco degli Acquedotti, gives a glimpse into ancient Rome with its well-preserved aqueducts dating back to 312 BC.
 These aqueducts were once vital to the city’s water supply and now serve as a dramatic backdrop for visitors.
 Villa Doria Pamphili, the largest public park in Rome, originated as a private estate owned by the Pamphili family in the 17th century, reflecting the opulence of that era.

 What to See & Do

 Each of Rome’s parks has a specific set of attractions and activities.
 In Villa Borghese, art lovers can visit the Borghese Gallery, home to masterpieces by Bernini and Titian.
 The park also features a lake suitable for rowing and expansive lawns ideal for picnicking.
 Parco degli Acquedotti is a photographer’s dream, with its ancient aqueducts providing a striking backdrop for impressive photos.
 At Villa Doria Pamphili, visitors can enjoy extensive walking and cycling paths, picnic areas, and a small lake.
 The park is great for family outings and leisurely walks.
-Each park offers a combination of natural beauty and cultural exploration, making them appealing for anyone traveling to Rome.
+Each park has a combination of natural beauty and cultural exploration, making them appealing for anyone traveling to Rome.

 Getting There & Around